Hot springs satisfy the desires of all ages, whether you’re a slider, diver or soaker.

 Cradled by the craggy San Juan Mountains, Telluride’s main thoroughfare and surrounding avenues embody the town’s unmistakable brand of Colorado cool.
 Plan your visit during one of the hamlet’s many fun-for-all summer festivals like the Telluride Balloon Fest in June or 4th of July bash.

 Old Town Fort Collins’ stately turn-of-the-century buildings inspired the architecture of Disneyland’s Main Street, U.S.A.
-Ride the historic 1919 trolley from City Park to Old Town, then claim a spot on a sunny restaurant patio on nearby Moraine and College avenues.
+Ride the historic 1919 trolley from City Park to Old Town, then claim a spot on a sunny restaurant patio on nearby Mountain and College avenues.

 Wildlife Sanctuaries & Refuges